sap-tutorials/Tutorials/tutorials/cloudsdk-performance-test/cloudsdk-performance-test.md

 </build>
 ```

 Gatling tests can be launched with a maven command `mvn test -Dgatling.simulationClass=yoursimulationname`.
 Where a simulation class is a Scala class with a test plan.
-Like in `JMeter`, in Gatling too one can either use a [recorder](https://gatling.io/docs/2.3/http/recorder/) or a [manual](https://gatling.io/docs/2.3/advanced_tutorial/) test plan creation.
+Like in JMeter, in Gatling too one can either use a [recorder](https://gatling.io/docs/2.3/http/recorder/) or a [manual](https://gatling.io/docs/2.3/advanced_tutorial/) test plan creation.
 You can find an example test plan below.

 ```
 package com.sap.cloud.sdk.tutorial;